williamtriinh/redditgrammarchecker/README.md

 # Spell Checker for Reddit Comments
-Checks the spelling of common spelling mistakes in comments of recent posts.
+Checks the spelling of common words in comments of recent posts.

 ## Installation
 Clone the repository.